 Helping You Take Care of You

 With increased demands on time, resources, and energy, healthcare professionals and physicians are experiencing burnout at higher rates than ever before.
-The Office of Professional Well-Being at Ochsner was created to address and improve the well-being of Ochsner’s physicians and advanced practice providers (APPs) by determining the causes of physician and APP burnout.
+The Office of Professional Well-Being at Ochsner was created to address and improve the well-being of Ochsner’s workforce and employees by determining the causes of burnout.
 The program team is comprised of senior physicians, administrative leaders and frontline providers who are working together to strengthen the organization’s well-being.

-Ochsner is the first healthcare system in the state to establish a department dedicated to the wellness of physicians and APPs.
+Ochsner is the first healthcare system in the state to establish a department dedicated to the wellness of Ochsner’s workforce and employees.
 As a leader in innovating healthcare, our goal is to develop evidence-based solutions aimed at improving the well-being and engagement of provider teams across the state.
-At Ochsner Health System, we are dedicated to helping our patients, community, employees as well as providers achieve wellness.
-As a major part of our team, OPW is determined to help our physicians and APPs find the resources they need to avoid disengagement, reclaim joy and find harmony.
+At Ochsner Health, we are dedicated to helping our patients, community, employees as well as providers achieve wellness.
+As a major part of our team, OPW is determined to help our workforce and employees find the resources they need to avoid disengagement, reclaim joy and find harmony.

 Are you interested in joining our team?

 Our team consists of award-winning providers who are passionate about innovating healthcare!
-At Ochsner Health System, we are driven by our mission to Serve, Heal, Lead, Educate and Innovate.
+At Ochsner Health, we are driven by our mission to Serve, Heal, Lead, Educate and Innovate.

 What Is Burnout?